-- Solid Wastes Management System.
-The proposed Project operation mainly generates industrial solid wastes which include ash, slag, wasted conveyor belts and barrels, oily sludge from vehicles, equipment and oil and water separators, spent lubricants and other chemicals.
-Utmost concern will be focused on ash production, handling and disposal. - Stormwater Management and Drainage Plan.
+- Air Quality, Water Quality and Ambient Noise Monitoring Program.
+Environmental quality monitoring shall be undertaken at recommended monitoring stations to ensure compliance to DENR relevant standards for water, air and noise during construction and operation phases of the project. - Solid Wastes Management System.
+The proposed Project operation mainly generates industrial solid wastes which include slag, oily sludge from vehicles, equipment and oil and water separators, spent lubricants and other chemicals. - Stormwater Management and Drainage Plan.
 IASCL shall install a storm drainage system especially along the access/maintenance roads and stormwater detention/retention pond. - Emergency Preparedness and Response Plan.
-Emergency response/procedures will be developed for accidents due to equipment/machinery failure or malfunction; and calamity from a major seismic event or earthquake.
+Emergency response/procedures will be developed for accidents due to equipment/machinery failure or malfunction, accidental spills of chemicals and other hazardous materials and calamity from a major seismic event or earthquake.
 Evacuation maps shall be posted at different areas of the Project site.
 Evacuation drills shall be conducted to assess the applicability of the plan. - Fire Protection system.
 A comprehensive fire detection, alarm system and fire protection system is designed for the facility to provide a high degree of protection for plant buildings and other auxiliary facilities.
 The Fire Protection System shall consist of fire suppression systems, independent fire detection systems, standpipe, fire hose stations, fire loop system, and portable fire extinguishers to protect the asset, buildings and facilities.
 Fire drill shall be undertaken regularly to ensure preparedness of the personnel in the event of fire or fire risks. - Social Development and IEC Program.
 The indicative sustainable social development plan that was formulated is based on the government requirement R.A 7279/DAO 2003-30 revised and the mandated corporate responsibility of IASCL aligning the programs to the mandated development programs as required by the Department of Interior and Local Government (DILG) in the Internal Revenue Allotments (IRA). - Health and Safety Plan.
-The Health and Safety Plan for the community especially the directly affected/impact area involves the following: a) A Medical and Dental Program; and b) Emergency Disaster Health Program. - Reforestation Program for Buffer Zones.
+The Health and Safety Plan for the community especially the identified impact area involves the following: a) A Medical and Dental Program; and b) Emergency Disaster Health Program.
+Health and Safety plan for the workers will be also implemented. - Reforestation Program for Buffer Zones.
 The need for a buffer zone is clearly stressed in the light of neutralizing the noise level at the property line, creating a habitat for displaced vegetation, and improving the aesthetics of the Project site. - Construction Contractors Program.
 The contract between IASCL and the respective contractors shall incorporate rules, regulations and conditions to ensure that the mitigating, management and enhancement measures in the EISR and the conditions stipulated in the ECC are strictly followed.